Tailor Brands logo

 Some of these are below:

-Comply with Nebraska Payroll regulations
+Comply with Nebraska payroll regulations

 The Cornhusker state payroll regulations ensure employers treat employees fairly and follow state and federal rules.